iggmasterdev/iggmasterdev.github.io/_posts/2017-07-18-bigFeatureSmallSprint.md

 ---
 title: A big feature and a small sprint?
-Whatto do?
+What to do?
 date: 2017-07-18 12:00:00 +200
 categories: [agile,testing,talks]
 tags: [agile_testing,big_feature,test_planning]
 layout: post
 author: IgorG
 ---

-# A big feature and a small sprint?
-Whatto do?
 I once found myself in a situation where a big and important feature needed to be delivered in a singlesprint where both development and testing must be completed.
 Sounds familiar, doesn’t it?
 Nowimagine that your sprint lasts only 2 weeks.
 Usually, these kinds of things can result in a situation wherethe whole team sits together during late hours and executes all tests until the very last minute.
 It canbe a real mess… But we can turn it to be quite successful… That was just the thing I was talking aboutduring my talk ‘’Big feature – small sprint’’, while at the “SQA Days” 21st conference at Moscow.

 In my talk, I told a story about Gettpool, why him?
 Because Gettpool is just like us – a tester on theteam of superheroes.
 And yes, like us, he is the go-to punching bag.
 When he first encounters the “bigfeatures” challenge, he realizes that the whole sprint will be spent on testing (this is 2 weeks we’retalking about).
 His first desire is to start testing everything.
 But he knows that everything should bedone in order.